 responding to others’ ideas

 In academic writing, it is essential that you take a clear stance or position towards the material you incorporate into your essays.
-This helps you negotiate an original contribution to the literature, and avoids the “appeal to authority” fallacy, whereby we say something is true just based on the status of the person making the claim.
+This helps you negotiate your own personal understanding and reading of the material, perhaps as a basis for an original contribution to the literature one day.
+In the meantime, it helps you avoid the “appeal to authority” fallacy, whereby we say something is true just based on the status of the person making the claim; tempting when you feel the author is more knowledgeable about a topic than you.
 You can develop your own stance or position by critically evaluating or responding to the sources.
 A critical evaluation need not be used to disagree with the source, and you may want to partially or wholly support or defend what the author argues.
-Try to think of your critical response as an assessment of BOTH the uses and the limits of what an author has to say (Harris 2006); to what extent can we apply (or not) their ideas?
+Try to think of your critical response as an assessment of BOTH the uses and the limits of what an author has to say (Harris 2006); to what extent can we share and/or apply their ideas?
 What do their ideas help us to see or hide from our view?

-1. Is there anything missing from the argument (implicit assumptions or hidden premises)?
+2. Is there anything missing from the argument (implicit assumptions, hidden premises, missing data)?

-6. Are anyone’s views being misrepresented (straw man fallacy)?
+6. Are anyone’s views or ideas being misrepresented (straw man fallacy)?

-• add extra examples / cases / evidence
+• add extra supporting examples / cases / evidence

 • deal with others’ criticisms / objections

-• look for any problems with the proof /evidence
+• explain errors in reasoning / fallacies and/or any problems with the proof /evidence

 EXAMPLE RESPONSE:

-The suggestion that happiness can only exist under politically equal conditions misunderstands Aristotle and is overgeneralized.
+Nevertheless, the suggestion that happiness can only exist under politically equal conditions misunderstands Aristotle and seems overgeneralized.
 Firstly, Adler assumes that happiness should necessarily be achievable by all (1984, 6).
 While this is a key demand of the American Declaration of Independence, and one we might agree withit overlooks the fact that Aristotle, who elsewhere justified Greek slavery as “natural”, never argued that everyone ought to achieve happiness just because they could (Aristotle, quoted in Adler 1984, 6).
-Adler also sets up a false dichotomy when he argues that if only one person, the leader, achieves complete happiness, others below him cannot achieve happiness by definition.
+Adler also seems to set up a false dichotomy when he argues that if only one person, the leader, achieves complete happiness, others below him cannot achieve happiness by definition.
 Jeremy Bentham (1907) makes a convincing case for a utilitarian ethics that measures and compares all the feelings of pleasure and displeasure felt by everyone in a society to find the total level of general happiness (9).
 This implies that, while general happiness might be low (or very low) in an authoritarian or hierarchical state, this does not mean that happiness could not exist at all there.
-Therefore, Adler’s argument that human happiness can only be realized in an egalitarian society (Adler 1984, 7) is exaggerated.
+Therefore, Adler’s argument that human happiness can only be realized in an egalitarian society (Adler 1984, 7), while well-intended, seems exaggerated.

 References